metabrainz/acousticbrainz-server/docs/dev/similarity.rst

 Setting up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+**NOTE:** If there is no submitted data in the lowlevel table, similarity cannot be initialized.

-Once your database and server are built, compute the static indices for all indices at once using the cli command:
+Once your database and server are built, there are a few steps required to initialize the similarity engine.
+These steps can be run completed altogether using the following cli command:

+``./develop.sh run --rm webserver python2 manage.py similarity init``

+As seen below, they may also be applied separately for more control.

+Compute all required statistics over the lowlevel table:

+``./develop.sh run --rm webserver python2 manage.py similarity compute-stats``

+Compute all metrics for all recordings in the lowlevel table:

+``./develop.sh run --rm webserver python2 manage.py similarity add-metrics``

+This command can be run again at any time to compute the metrics for a number of newly submitted recordings.
+It will not recompute metrics for recordings that already exist in the similarity.similarity table.

+Finally, compute all static indices at once:

-`./develop.sh run --rm webserver python2 manage.py similarity add-indices`
+``./develop.sh run --rm webserver python2 manage.py similarity add-indices``

+It is possible to alter the index parameters using additional arguments.

 Index parameters
 ^^^^^^^^^^^^^^^^